meclotfi/matrix.vector_mult/README.md

    -ph and -ps ) in order for this script to run correctly .

 2. The Script is written in bash script language so in order to run it you should use bash interpreter which is included by default in
-Unix systems(Linux and MacOS) , The command to run the script is : #bash ./comp.sh \n
+Unix systems(Linux and MacOS) , The command to run the script is : #bash ./comp.sh

 The comman come with several options that you can specify in order to change key parameters ,this options are presented below:
 Options: